ONEARMY/project-kamp-academy/docs/move/house.md

 Specially the early days of setting up a community its hectic.
 Making sure there is water, workspace is being setup, the kitchen is running, showers work.
 Long days, a lot of physical work, it's tiring.
 You are working on the shared facilities and infrastructure for the community.
 And you don't want to spend too much time thinking about your individual place to sleep.
 However a good night rest is crucial.
 Luckily this is something you can prepare in advance, you can make it easier on yourself by living in a Van.
 Take your comfort with you.

 # Why a van makes sense?
 One of the goals of setting up a community is to share facilities.
 Not owning everything individually.
 This is already very noticeable when you convert your house into a van.
 You realise you don't need much.
 You share the shower, kitchen, toilet, chill space etc. You basically only need a bed and some personal storage.
 This makes it very easy and doable to live in something as small as a van.
 There is plenty of space to make it comfortable for yourself.
-It's basically your bedroom.
+It's basically just your bedroom.

 # Get Started